Australian SQUID Dog Treats, Organic!

 Its worth remembering that Meat protein is the best thing for your dog, and really assists most dogs on a grain or vegetable diet (the bulk of commercial dog food).
 And if you feed dogs a lot of meat in their diet, feeding them something more rare, to give them a different protein profile is also very useful for assisting their health.

-Because your dog might rarely eat squid (I am guessing) its also likely to be hypo allergenic. (ie not cause them a bad reaction).
+Because your dog might rarely eat squid (I am guessing) its also hypo-allergenic. (ie not cause them a bad skin or body reaction).
 A small amount of loose stools can happen with ANY change in your dog food or treats. especially when a new Protein is used.

 Because your dog is eating a small sea creature, any concerns you might have about large long living sea creatures and heavy metals is also solved.
 These squid tend to be relatively small and young and are just ones diverted from human food sea catch, to the dog treat chain.
 You are exceptionally lucky that we are able to source these for now !